eISSN: 2707-2797

 Hassan Baallal, Ali Akhaddar

 PAMJ-CM.
 2020; 3:143.
-Published 29 Jul 2020 | doi:10.11604/pamj-cm.2020.3.143.24954
+Published 29 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.143.24954

 Pituitary macroadenoma is the most common suprasellar lesion in adults.
 If symptomatic, it is managed surgically via transsphenoidal resection.
 Patients commonly present with headache and visual disturbances.
 If the tumour is large enough, it may have mass effect and patient may present with symptoms of elevated intracranial pressure like severe headache, nausea and vomiting.
 Functional adenomas may cause endocrine dysfunction.
 Here, we present a case of pituitary macroadenoma in a 62-year-old man presented to the Neurosurgery Department with complaints of headache for 1 month. he also gave history of weight gain in the last 6 months.
 On examination Bi-temporal hemianopia was present,he was conscious, oriented, and obeying verbal commands.
 There was no sensory loss or motor deficits.
 Cranial nerves were normal and pupils were reactive.

-Corresponding author
+Corresponding Author

 Hassan Baallal, Department of Neurosurgery, Avicenne Military Teaching Hospital, University Caddi Ayyad, Marrakech, Morocco (baallalnch@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.